Latest Update: 16th July 2021

 We’ll adhere to restrictions relating to hotel capacity and, while social distancing restrictions are required, our bistro will be available to hotel guests in the first instance.
 Reservations for other guests on the farm and visitors will only be made available when the requirements of hotel guests have been met.

-For the breakfast service we’ll request that guests book a time slot and pre order the day before, in order to spread the flow.
+For the breakfast service we request that guests now book a time slot, in order to spread the flow of people moving around.
 Breakfast can also be taken in your room.

-Dinner reservations will be staggered to ensure social distancing and due to the bistro now having to run at 60% capacity, pre ordering your meal is now essential, at least 24 hours before.
-If we do not receive your pre-order, your table will be cancelled and a cancellation fee of £10 per head will be applied.
-If, on the day of your table reservation, you cancel your booking this will also incur a cancellation fee of £10 per head.
+Dinner reservations will be staggered to ensure social distancing and due to the bistro now having to run at 60% capacity a cancellation fee of £10 per head for dinner and £5 per head for breakfast will be applied, If you cancel your table reservation within 48 hours of your reservation time.

-Room service will be available for those who prefer this option and will also need a pre order the day before.
+Room service will be available for those who prefer this option and will need to be prebooked the day before.

 Tables will be positioned the required distance apart in line with the latest government guidelines.